Environment Management System

 |Again not new but better defined;

 Make sure you have a site plan

-External issues may be movement of goods, Impact on local community noise nuisance
+External issues may be the movement of goods, Impact on local community noise nuisance

-That processes are understood in manufacture and the effect on emissions discharges (internal issues)
+That processes are understood in the manufacture and the effect on emissions discharges (internal issues)

 Compliance: Pollution prevention and control (PPC) department permit conditions for example